Aldo Leão Ramírez: International career

 Ramírez made his senior international debut on November 20, 2002, under Francisco Maturana coming in for John Restrepo in a 1–0 loss against Honduras.

-The following year Ramírez capped twice for Colombia in friendlies against Mexico in Phoenix and South Korea in Busan.
-After not capping in 2004, Ramírez returned to the national team in a friendly on February 23, 2005, against Mexico in Culiacán and also appeared in a friendly against the United States in Fullerton two weeks later.
-Ramírez scored his first international goal in a friendly against England in East Rutherford, in which Colombia lost 3–2.
+On 31 May 2005, Ramírez scored his first international goal in a friendly against England in East Rutherford, in which Colombia lost 3–2.
 He was later called to the 2005 CONCACAF Gold Cup by Reinaldo Rueda where he appeared in three matches as Colombia was eliminated in the semifinals.
-After going uncapped in 2006, Ramírez appeared in three 2010 World Cup qualifiers in 2007, two as a sub and a start against Venezuela.
-In 2008, he appeared in a friendly against Honduras in Fort Lauderdale in which Colombia lost.

-Ramírez received a surprising call-up by newly appointed manager José Pékerman in February 2012 to face Mexico in a friendly in Miami Gardens, it was his first call up in nearly four years.
+Ramírez received a call-up by newly appointed manager José Pékerman in February 2012 to face Mexico in a friendly in Miami Gardens; it was his first call up in nearly four years.
 Ramírez started the match against Mexico but was later replaced by Abel Aguilar in the 67th minute, Colombia won 2–0 in Pékerman's debut.
 Pékerman constantly called-up Ramírez for World Cup qualifiers and friendlies, Ramírez is mostly used as a sub but has been praised for his performances off the bench, Ramírez did start in the World Cup qualifying scoreless draw against Argentina in Buenos Aires.
 Five minutes after coming off the bench in a World Cup qualifier in Santiago on September 11, 2012, Ramírez assisted Radamel Falcao in the go-ahead goal which eventually led Colombia to a 3–1 victory over Chile.
 Colombia eventually qualified to their first World Cup in 16 years when they drew with Chile in Barranquilla on October 11, 2013, Ramírez stayed on the bench for the match.